eolesinski/poliscipy/docs/installation.md

 If you encounter any issues during installation, don’t worry!
 Here are some steps you can take:

-- **Check the FAQs:** We’ve compiled a list of common issues and solutions in our FAQs page.
+- **Check the FAQs:** There is a list of common issues and solutions on the FAQs page.
 - **Open an Issue:** If you can't find a solution in the FAQs, please feel free to open a new issue in the Issues page.
 Be sure to include any relevant error messages and steps to reproduce the issue.
 - **Join the Discussion:** If you're stuck, you can also join our community discussions on GitHub Discussions for help.